 Powdered milk imported in bags or hermetic packages ready to be sold to the public must meet the requirements established by Decree 3075 of 1997.
-Besides, it is necessary to fulfill labeling requirements for powdered milk set by Decree 1673 of May 13, 2010.
+Besides, it is necessary to fulfill labeling requirements for powdered milk set by Decree 1673 of 2010.

-In order to control the entry of imported milk contaminated with radiation, the MHSP will follow the recommendations of the International Atomic Energy Agency under the International Commission on Radiological Protection and the World Health Organization.
-Imported milk found not suitable because of radiation will be re-exported to the country of origin and the importer is to pay the associated fees.
+To control the entry of imported milk contaminated with radiation, MHSP will follow the recommendations of the International Atomic Energy Agency under the International Commission on Radiological Protection and the World Health Organization.
+Imported milk found not suitable because of radiation will be re-exported to the country of origin, and the importer is to pay the associated fees.
 Imported powdered milk will follow the import procedures described for any processed food product.